leflings/dotfiles/README.markdown

 # leflings forks holman

+### and its good

-this is my fork of the [holman dotfiles](https://github.com/holman/dotfiles).
+this is my fork of the [holman dotfiles](https://github.com/holman/dotfiles) which is a set up for managing your dotfiles on a UNIX system. go check his repository out